Assassination of Edmund I, King of the English (946)

 Edmund I, King of the English was born in 921, the elder of the two sons and the eldest of the three children of Edward the Elder, King of the Anglo-Saxons and his third wife Eadgifu of Kent, the daughter of Sigehelm, Ealdorman of Kent.
 He was also a grandson of Alfred the Great, King of Wessex, King of the Anglo-Saxons.

 Edmund was just three years old when his father died on July 24, 924.
-Succeeding his father was Edmund’s 30-year-old half-brother Æthelstan, King of the English.
+His 30-year-old half-brother Æthelstan, King of the English. succeeded their father.
 When the unmarried Æthelstan died in 939, he was succeeded by his 18-year-old half-brother Edmund I, King of the English.
 Edmund was the first Anglo-Saxon monarch, whose dominion extended over the whole of England at the time of his accession.

 Edmund married Ælfgifu of Shaftesbury around 940.
 They had two sons who both became King of England: Eadwig and Edgar the Peaceful, King of the English.
 In 944, after Ælfgifu’s death, Edmund married Æthelflæd of Damerham but the couple had no children.